INSAgenda/frontend/README.md

 ### Serving

 We use a closed-source backend to serve the files.
 You can download a debug version of the backend [here](https://insagenda.fr/development/backend.tar.gz).
 It will require a valid database.
 There is a downloadable empty database [here](https://insagenda.fr/development/database).
-You will need SQLite3 installed.
+You might need SQLite3 installed.
 All the files in this repository are expected by our backend to be contained next to it in a `files` folder.

 We have more in-depth explanations in [the web-app repository](https://github.com/INSAgenda/web-app).

 ### Preprocessing

 There is a list of code snippets in `common-code`.
 These snippets will be processed by our backend at startup.
 All occurences of `[COMMON-CODE-WHATEVER]` will be replaced by the content of the file at `/common-code/whatever`.
 As a result, **you have to relaunch the server each time you want to test changes** in your browser.
-This unpractical behavior will change in the future.
+This unpractical behavior will be changed in the future.

 ## Contributing

 ### Recommandations

-We currently do not have ready-to-use documentation for our endpoints.
+We currently do not have ready-to-use documentation for all endpoints.
 If you need any information, feel free to ask on [our discord server](https://discord.gg/TpdbUyfcbJ).

 ### License